OOPSpam/blog/_posts/2022-01-02-spam-protection-for-elementor-forms.md

 ## Final thoughts

 All websites eventually get hit by spammers.
 As a website grows and gets more traffic it attracts more serious spammers with advance bots.
 Both honeypot and reCaptcha will protect your website to a certain degree but they are not enough for targeted spam attacks, manual spam and sophisticated bots.
-I hope this article help you find a solution for your spam problem.
+I hope this article helps you find a solution for your spam problem.

 That is all!
 Go on and create your forms.